+Ϯ : These registries only submitted data for nine years.

 Table 1 : Number of cases of valproate syndrome and prevalence per 10,000 births in EUROCAT registries 2005-2014.

-Figure 1 : Prevalence of valproate syndrome in EUROCAT registries
+Figure 1 : Prevalence of valproate syndrome (with 95% CI and [number of cases]) in 15 EUROCAT registries, 2005-2014

+Figure footnote: Grey excludes cases from Ile de la Reunion.

 Discussion

 There were 28 cases with valproate syndrome notified to 15 European congenital anomaly registries, an average of less than two cases per registry over the ten year period.
 This is too few within each registry to detect any changes in prevalence.
 However, combining these data across 15 registries enabled the clear decreasing trend to be observed.
-This is the third year that the decrease in valproate syndrome has been identified in the annual EUROCAT surveillance.
+The majority of cases occurred in Ile de la Reunion, probably reflecting the higher prescription rates there.
+However a decreasing trend (although not significant) did remain once the cases from Ile de la Reunion were excluded.
+EUROCAT surveillance of trends across all anomaly groups is performed annually and this is the third year that the decrease in valproate syndrome has been identified.
 With the increasing focus on valproate syndrome in recent years (Bromley et al., 2014; Cummings et al., 2011; Jackson et al., 2016; Jentink et al., 2010b; Tomson et al., 2015; Wood et al., 2015), it is reasonable to assume that under-ascertainment is not a likely explanation for the observed decrease.
 In addition an analysis of prescription databases in 7 European countries from 2004-2010 observed a decrease in the prescription of valproate in pregnancy in all countries except for Italy (Charlton et al., 2015).
 A change in prescribing practice is thought to be a more likely explanation.
 A fall in prescribing valproate has also been observed in Ireland from 2008 to 2013 (Murphy et al., 2016) and in the UK in girls from 1993 to 2006 (Ackers et al., 2009).
 It is important to reduce valproate usage in women before they become pregnant as it has been shown that switching medications during pregnancy carries a risk of seizures occurring (Tomson et al., 2016).
 In the most recent guideline from the EMA it is recommended not to prescribe valproate to women who can become pregnant or in any girls.(EMA, 2014)

-A weakness of the study is that the diagnosis of valproate syndrome may differ between registries, although EUROCAT has standard definitions for coding of congenital anomalies.
+A limitation of the study is that the diagnosis of valproate syndrome may differ between registries, although EUROCAT has standard definitions for coding of congenital anomalies.
+A further limitation is that only three registries are contributing the majority of cases.
+However a strength of this study is that it is a multi-centre collaborative study using high-quality registry data coded over many years in a consistent manner using the EUROCAT classification codes and inclusion criteria.
+The quality of this data enables the monitoring of trends in such rare and potentially preventable conditions.
 This study includes all registries contributing data to the surveillance of all congenital anomalies in October 2016.

-This study emphasises the continued need for European collaboration in analysing rare exposures and rare anomalies.
+This study emphasises the continued need for multi-centre European collaboration in monitoring rare congenital anomalies arising from exposure to teratogenic drugs.

 Acknowledgements